DavidKilty/ProjectSubmission3/README.md

 - PEP8
 - Feeding it invalid data, outside the previosly stated bounds, to see how it responds.
 - Use my local terminal in my IDE
-- Deploying via Heroku to see final product
+- Deploying via Heroku to see the final product

 ![contactimage](assets/GameManyErrors.png)

-### Bugs deteced
+### Bugs detected

-- PEP8 informed of many indentation errors, most of which were resolved.
+- I previously tried to add a command that I had forgotten to define, therefore sending back an error.
-- I previoulsy tried to add command which I had forgotten to define, therefor sending back an error.
+- PEP8 informed of many indentation errors, most of which were resolved, and easy to do so.

 ![contactimage](assets/GameErrors.png)

 ### Bugs resolved

-- Fixed indent errors with PEP8
+- Made sure I had all required "def" portions of the code, so that when they are called they would respond.
-- Made sure I had all required "def"
+- Fixed the indent errors found when I ran it through PEP8.

 ![contactimage](assets/GameLessErrors.png)

 ### Bugs not resolved

-- PEP8 stated code had too many character on some lines, but does not interfere with overall product.
+- PEP8 stated some lines have too much "whitespace" or unnecessary lines, but it does not interfere with the over all product.

 ![contactimage](assets/GameTwoErrors.png)

 ## Deployment

-1. Go to Heroku dash board
+1. Go to Heroku dash-board
 2. Click on 'Create a new Heroku app'
 3. Set the build packs to Python and NodeJS in that order
-4. Link you GitHub repo to Heroku app
+4. Link your GitHub repo to Heroku app
 5. Click on Deploy!

 ## Credits

-I used materials for writing game code from online source such as:
+I used materials for writing game code from online sources such as:
 * Code Institute
 * Geeks For Geeks
 * Stack Overflow